Carlina Rivera

 Carlina Rivera (born January 3, 1984) is a former American politician who represented the 2nd district of the New York City Council from 2018 to 2025.
 A member of the Democratic Party, her district includes portions of the East Village, Gramercy Park, Kips Bay, Lower East Side, Murray Hill, and Rose Hill in Manhattan.

-After serving as the legislative director for Rosie Méndez, Rivera launched her campaign for City Council in 2016 as a Democratic Socialist.
-By 2017, she was no longer a socialist, and has served as city council representative since.
-Rivera was a candidate in the Democratic primary for New York's 10th congressional district in 2022, but lost, coming in fourth place, behind Dan Goldman, State Assemblywoman Yuh-Line Niou, and Congressman Mondaire Jones.
+After working in the private sector and New York City government, Rivera launched her campaign for City Council in 2016, winning her Democratic primary with over 60% of the vote.
+She served almost eight years as Council Member before resigning to become the president and CEO of the New York State Association for Affordable Housing (NYSAFAH).

 Early life and education

-Rivera grew up on the Lower East Side, where she was raised in Section 8 housing by a single mother who moved from Puerto Rico to the mainland.
-She graduated from Notre Dame School in Manhattan and Marist College in Poughkeepsie, New York, where she majored in journalism.
+Rivera grew up on the Lower East Side, where she was raised in low-income and Section 8 housing.
+Her mother was born in Las Marias in Puerto Rico and grew up in Brooklyn, her father grew up in the Lower East Side.
+She graduated from Notre Dame School in Manhattan, then located on St. Marks Place, and Marist College in Poughkeepsie, New York, where she majored in journalism.

 Career

-Rivera worked as director of programs and services at Good Old Lower East Side (GOLES), a local nonprofit organization focused on neighborhood housing and preservation, economic development, and community revitalization.
-She was also a member of Manhattan Community Board 3 and later served as the legislative director for Rosie Mendez.
+Rivera began her career working in New York City public schools, providing afterschool enrichment programs in Math and English Language Arts.
+She went on to work at Lawyers Alliance for New York, and then became the director of programs and services at Good Old Lower East Side (GOLES), a local nonprofit organization focused on neighborhood housing and preservation, economic development, and community revitalization.
+She was also a member of Manhattan Community Board 3 and later worked in the New York City Council, serving as the legislative director for Rosie Mendez.